 But, why is sugar added to wine?

-Some winemakers need to add sugar when they use under-ripe grapes to make their wine – not to make wine more sweet, but to enable yeasts to produce more alcohol (at least this was the original idea of Jean-Antoine Chaptal, French chemist who discovered the process).
+Some winemakers need to add the White Stuff when they use under-ripe grapes to make their wine – not to make wine more sweet, but to enable yeasts to produce more alcohol (at least this was the original idea of Jean-Antoine Chaptal, French chemist who discovered the process).
 This process is called chaptalization, where cane or beet sugar is added to the crushed grapes before the grapes ferment in order to increase the alcohol by volume (ABV) of the final wine.

 So, more sugar content in wine = more alcohol by volume.